Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 And looking back on her story, it’s not hard to see why.

 Like many gangsters, Proietti’s image had always been draped in glamour, though her real life was not.
 She was born in the gritty area around St. Lawrence Boulevard known as the red-light district, a throbbing neighbourhood of neon cabarets, gambling joints and bordellos.
 Montreal’s tenderloin district in the 1950s was known across North America, its wide-open reputation well deserved.
+Behind the cheap glitter was a world of squalor.
+Large families crowded into cold-water tenements.
+The Proietti’s, who had arrived from Italy at the turn of the century, lined their flat with cardboard to keep out the cold.

 Monica Proietti, is suspected of masterminding at least 20 bank robberies during her short life span.
 She was born February 25th , 1939 into a Montreal family with eight other siblings.
 She was raised in a house on St. Dominique St. in a poor neighborhood in Montreal’s east-end.
 Proietti did not have many luxuries in her childhood, and was quick to learn how to commit petty crimes to get what she wanted.

-Besides the influence of her impoverished neighborhood, Proietti’s grandmother was the one to teach her how to commit petty crimes from a young age.
+Besides the influence of her impoverished neighbourhood, Proietti’s grandmother was the one to teach her how to commit petty crimes from a young age.
 Former police officer Roch Dal’Aniello stated: “Monica’s grandmother was a Fagin, a woman who taught kids how to steal and gave them a cut of the take.
 There was no place for the kids to play in that district.
 They roamed the streets begging and stealing.
 Nobody cared about them.”

 Proietti dropped out of school in grade five, which marks the beginning of her crime history.
 At the age of 13, she was arrested by police for prostitution.
 She began working as a prostitute in order to help her mother pay for the financial needs of her siblings.